All Episodes

 And in moments of great, great danger is when people show the greatest amount of bravery.

-You know, look at Winston Churchill and the bombing of Britain.
+You know, look at Winston Churchill in the bombing of Britain.

 He went out among the people of Britain daily while they were being deluged with bombs from Nazi Germany.

-I would say to the house, as I said to those who joined the government.
+I would say to the House, as I said to those who've joined the government, I have nothing to offer but blood, toil, tears, and sweat.

-I will say it is to wage war by sea land and air with all our might with all the strength that God can give us.
+I will say it is to wage war by sea, land, and air with all our might, with all the strength that God can give us, to wage war against a monstrous tyranny, never surpassed in the dark and lamentable catalog of human crime.

 Victory.